Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 Supported task types (and thus languages):
 - Databricks Notebook → can be in Python, SQL, Scala, or R (depending on cluster/runtime).
-- DLT Pipeline → (which itself is SQL/Python, as we said).
+- Lakeflow Declarative Pipelines → (which itself is SQL/Python, as we said).
 - Python Script (from DBFS, Repos, or remote source).
 - Spark JAR task → for Scala/Java.
 - SQL task → runs SQL queries directly in a SQL warehouse.